Postcard - Cappadocia, Türkiye: Between Sky and Stone

 Cappadocia By Mauro Lima on Unsplash

 While Cappadocia’s churches and homes rise from the cliffs above, some of its most extraordinary spaces lie hidden below.
+Most underground cities are no longer inhabited, though some chambers are still used for storage, while others have been adapted for tourism as museums, historic sites, or cave hotels.

 Derinkuyu By Gamze Teoman on Unsplash